-Introduce the term Input as giving instructions to the computer.
+Introduce the term 'Input' as giving instructions to the computer.

 Tell the students that keyboard and mouse are used as input devices in a computer.

-Introduce the term Process as action performed by computer on the instructions given by us.
+Introduce the term Process as action performed by computer on the given instructions.

-Tell the students that the Central Processing Unit (CPU) is the processing device of a computer and is called the Brain of the computer.
+Tell the students that the Central Processing Unit (CPU) is the processing device of a computer and is called the brain of the computer.

-Introduce the term Output as a result given by the computer after processing.
+Introduce the term 'Output' as a result given by the computer after processing.